GlykeriaStr/SmellsLikeGreenSpirit/Documenting-Learning.md

 - Made a load more cards on the Trello board for the next round of work, and decided that we would focus on getting APIs set up tomorrow.

+## 18 March 2021

+### Morning

+- Spoke to coach Ben about e2e testing in React Native.
+He confirmed that it's very difficult, and said it's better to stick with the managed workflow even though e2e testing isn't possible.
+Just try to extract as much logic out as possible into separate classes/functions (he called them utilities, like helper methods in Ruby/Rails) and test them with Jest.
+- Watched some of Tom's Udemy about API calls.
+- Split into team to work on license plate API and miles to carbon API.